ropensci-archive/bomrang/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a resubmission with Scott Chamberlain listed in the authors as requested.
+* This is a new minor release that updates the vignettes and fixes a typo in the DESCRIPTION file

 ## Reverse dependencies